griverorz/westraining-R/intro-to-R/challenges/challenge01.md

 	in matrix form.
 Remember that the OLS estimator is:
 	$$\hat \beta = (X^{T}X)^{-1}X^{T}y$$
 	Take a look at the `crossprod` function.

+3. Load the Iris dataset into R using `data(iris)`.
+   a.
+Get the proportion of observations of each species.
+   b.
+Calculate the mean and standard deviation of the length of the petal for each species.
+   c.
+Calculate correlation matrix of the numerical variables.
+Take a look at the function `corr`.